Contemplations – 3

 Hiking with a camera

 When I'm hiking I like to keep my camera at hand, but not always in hand.
 I used to hang it from my shoulder strap using a key ring and clip, but it bounced around a lot, which could be a bit irritating.
-I finally found the solution in the awesome Capture PRO Camera Clip by Peak Design.
+I finally found the solution in the awesome Capture Camera Clip by Peak Design.
 My camera sits snugly clipped onto my shoulder strap, but I can quickly release it to focus on a shot.
 It has made hiking with a camera much more enjoyable.

 Making a great camera even better